As if dating wasn’t hard enough, there’s a relatively new concept in the relationship world that seems to get people’s attention more and more.

 What is the point of the talking stage?

-The point of this stage is for two people to get a better understanding of each other and see if they are compatible before they start dating.
+To getting to know someone, you need to spend more time with them.
+So, the point of the talking stage is for two people to get a better understanding of each other and see if they are compatible before they start dating.

 It’s like a test run for both parties that may or may not be based on talking only.
 You see, since this concept is not fully defined yet, its ambiguity allows people to go as far as they want.